Sheila Kitzinger: Life and work

+Kitzinger was born to Alec, a tailor, and Clair Webster in Taunton, Somerset, where she attended the Bishop Fox girls' school.
+She trained in teaching drama and voice production, but later moved to Oxford to study social anthropology at the Ruskin and St. Hugh's colleges.
+In 1951, she joined the department of anthropology at the University of Edinburgh, where she researched British race relations.
+In 1952, she married economist Uwe Kitzinger, and she had her first child four years later in France while her husband was in the diplomatic service.

-Kitzinger was born in Taunton, Somerset.
-She was a social anthropologist specialising in pregnancy, childbirth and the parenting of babies and young children.
-She campaigned for women to have the information they need to make choices about childbirth and was a well known advocate for breastfeeding.
+Kitzinger specialised in pregnancy, childbirth and the parenting of babies and young children.
+She advocated for women to have the information they needed to make choices about childbirth, and she campaigned against childbirth's medicalisation.
+She was a well-known advocate for breastfeeding.
 She joined the advisory board of the National Childbirth Trust (NCT) in 1958 as a teacher and trainer.

-She held academic posts at the University of Edinburgh and the Open University, and was an honorary professor at the University of West London, where she taught the MA in midwifery in the Wolfson School of Health Sciences.
+In addition to academic posts at the University of Edinburgh and the Open University, Kitzinger was an honorary professor at the University of West London, where she taught the MA in midwifery in the Wolfson School of Health Sciences.
 She also taught workshops on the social anthropology of birth and breastfeeding.
-She wrote many articles and books and was active in midwifery education in the UK and internationally.
-She lectured widely in the USA and Canada, the Caribbean, Israel, Australia, Latin America, South Africa and Japan and worked as a consultant to the International Childbirth Education Association.
+She lectured widely on midwifery education in the USA, Canada, the Caribbean, Israel, Australia, Latin America, South Africa and Japan.
+Additionally, she was a consultant to the International Childbirth Education Association.